Highlights of Central Asia

 Day travel distance: 280 kms

 Transfer to the airport to catch a flight to Dashoguz (60 min).
-Transfer to Kunye Urgench (100km).
+Followed by a trip and excursion at Kunye Urgench (100km).
 This was a famous capital of Khorezm, until the great Amur Darya river changed its course again and bypassed the town…

 Sightseeing in Kunya Urgench: Mausoleum of Turabek Hanum, Minaret of Kutlug Timur-the tallest minaret in Central Asia, Mausoleum of Sultan Tekesh, Mausoleum of Il Arslan, Mausoleum of Najm et-din Kubra and Sultan Ali.